How to fix external hard drive not mounted in disk utility, Finder or desktop?

 I have a Western Digital 2TB hard drive where I stored most of my files.
 One day, when I connect the drive to the Mac I can see it in disk utility as "not mounted".
 I try to run "Verify disk" it will fail to verify and say that the disk needs to be repaired.
 Then I try to repair it, it will start the process and then give me an error saying that the drive can not be repaired.
 How should I recover the data from this hard drive?

-Tutorial to recover lost data from not mounted external hard drive
+Tutorial to recover lost data from unmounted external hard drive

-Step 1: Download, install and then launch M3 Mac Data Recovery on your Mac computer.
+Step 1: Download, install and then launch M3 Data Recovery for Mac on your Mac computer.

-Step 3: M3 Mac Data Recovery is scanning lost data from unmountable external hard drive
+Step 3: M3 Data Recovery for Mac is scanning lost data from unmounted external hard drive

-Step 4: Select the found files you expect to recover and then click Recover to recover lost data from unmountable external hard drive.
+Step 4: Select the found files you expect to recover and then click Recover to recover lost data from unmounted external hard drive.

 Fix the issue of "External hard drive is not mounted in disk utility"